v-erma99/Vrinda_store_data_analysis_exel_project/README.md

 Sample Question

 1- Compare sales and Orders
-2- which month got the highest sales and orders
+2- which month got the highest sales and order
 3- Who purchased more Men or Women
 4- List the top 5 states that have the most sales
 5- Which channel contributes more